Diprotodon Drive - Tambar Springs

 The amazing find was made on the property 'Kenloi', between Mullaley and Tambar Springs.
 This particular specimen was dated approximately 33,500 years old, and the skeleton and skull are on permanent display at the Coonabarabran Visitors Information Centre.

 To celebrate, the community has established the Diprotodon Drive.
-Diprotodron sculptures made of corrugated iron and sheet metal lead the way to a discovery trip through Tambar Springs, pointing out landmarks and important historic features.
+Diprotodon sculptures made of corrugated iron and sheet metal lead the way to a discovery trip through Tambar Springs, pointing out landmarks and important historic features.

 Pull up at the Tambar Springs General Store for good coffee and a bite to eat from the takeaway menu.